 - If a pupil has medical needs, a care plan is drawn up by the child's doctor in collaboration with the school.

-- All staff members receive annual asthma and epipen training.
+- All staff members receive annual asthma and anaphylaxis training.

-- All teaching assistants attend first aid training.
+- Teaching assistants and support staff attend first aid training.

 - Photographs are displayed of any children with a medical concern for example asthma or a food allergy so that all staff are aware of this.